Kathleen Van Brempt

-Kathleen Van Brempt ([kɑtˈleːɱ vɑm ˈbrɛmpt]; born 18 November 1969 in Wilrijk), is a Belgian social-democratic politician and member of Vooruit.
+Kathleen Van Brempt ([kɑtˈleːɱ vɑm ˈbrɛmpt]; born 18 November 1969) is a Belgian social-democratic politician and member of Vooruit.
 She currently serves as Member of the European Parliament (MEP) as part of the Party of European Socialists and is leader of the local branch of her party in Antwerp.

 Education and early career

 Van Brempt studied at the Katholieke Universiteit Leuven where she became licentiate in sociology in 1991.

 After having worked for the sp.a in capacity of a researcher and as political secretary to Louis Tobback, in 1999 Van Brempt was appointed deputy chief of staff to the minister of employment Renaat Landuyt.

 Political career

 Member of the European Parliament, 2000–2003

 In her first term as Member of the European Parliament from 6 January 2000 to 1 October 2003, Van Brempt served on the Committee on Culture, Youth, Education, the Media and Sport (2000–2002) and the Committee on the Environment, Public Health and Consumer Policy (2002–2003).